PARIS - NEIGHBORHOODS

 Along Boulevard Montparnasse you'll find several famous, Art Deco brasseries, La Coupole, Le Select and Le Dôme, which were patronized by the writers and artists of the interwar period, including Hemingway, Picasso, Lenin, and Trotsky.
 And the area is still reasonably close to central Paris and is well connected in terms of public transportation.

-Champs-Élysées and Western Paris (8e, 16e and 17e)16e Arrodissement (Trocadero - Bois de Boulogne)
+Champs-Élysées and Western Paris (8e, 16e and 17e)

 One of the most famous avenues in the world, the tree-lined Avenue des Champs-Élysées is the epitome of Parisian grandeur.
 Anchoring the Champs is the mighty Arc de Triomphe, Napoléon's monument to himself and at the other end, the exquisitely restored Grand Palais.
 Across the street, there is free admission to the permanent art collection at the Petit Palais.
-Off to the south are Avenue George V and Avenue Montaigne, home to haute couture boutiques and several of Paris's most luxurious hotels.
+Off to the south are Avenue George V and Avenue Montaigne, home to haute couture boutiques and several of Paris' most luxurious hotels.

 To the north are the picturesque Parc Monceau and the area known as Batignolles.
 This sophisticated neighborhood is a wealthy, residential area full of elegant Haussmannian-style buildings and wide avenues.
 There's a similar atmosphere in the 16th arrondissement, which is full of embassies, diplomats and exclusive residences.
-Bordered by the enormous Boulogne Park to the west, there are several interesting museums here, including the Musée Guimet, Musée Marmottan, Paris's Musée d'Art Moderne, and the hip Palais du Tokyo, but the Palais de Chaillot, and its unrivaled views of the Eiffel Tower, is the big attraction.
+Bordered by the enormous Boulogne Park to the west, there are several interesting museums here, including the Musée Guimet, Musée Marmottan, Paris' Musée d'Art Moderne, and the hip Palais du Tokyo; however, the Palais de Chaillot, and its unrivaled views of the Eiffel Tower, is the big attraction.

-Opéra and Canal St-Martin (9e and 10e)
+Opéra and Canal St Martin (9e and 10e)

-The area around the Opéra Garnier is one of the busiest, most commercial areas of Paris, but it's also a great place for shopping, home to the famous 19th-century department stores Galeries Lafayette and Printemps.
+The area around the Opéra Garnier is one of the busiest, most commercial areas of Paris, but it's also a great place for shopping, home to the famous 19th century department stores Galeries Lafayette and Printemps.
 Heading east you will find the area known as Les Grands Boulevards, which stretches from Boulevard Montmartre to Boulevard de Bonne Nouvelle.
 This was the epicenter of cafe and theater life in Belle Époque Paris.
-Shopping aside, the Grands Boulevards are a cultural destination, home to some of the city's best small museums as well as the majestic Sainte-Trinité church.
+Shopping aside, the Grands Boulevards are a cultural destination, home to some of the city's best small museums as well as the majestic Sainte Trinité church.